-Note: This article is especially relevant if you have natal Saturn conjunct, square or opposite Moon, or if your natal Moon is placed in late-mutable signs (Gemini, Virgo, Sagittarius, Pisces) and thus being transited by Saturn during 2017.
+Note: This article is especially relevant if you have natal Saturn conjunct, square or opposite Moon, or if your natal Moon is placed in early-cardinal signs (Aries, Cancer, Libra and Capricorn) and thus being transited by Saturn during 2018.

 Moon Saturn conjunction, square or opposition